European mantis: Distribution

 M. religiosa can be found throughout Europe, Asia, and Africa, as well as North America, where it is considered introduced.
 Two confirmed stable populations are in Germany: one in Rhineland-Palatinate and one in Baden-Württemberg.
 In the last years, more reports have been made of the distribution of the animals in Northern Europe (Latvia, Estonia), as well.

+While it is absent from the British Isles, M. religiosa occurs - and has been recorded breeding - on the Channel Islands, with a particularly abundant population on the island of Jersey, suggesting that its range may be capable of expanding north to Great Britain.

 Despite being an introduced species, it is the official state insect of Connecticut.

 Reproduction

-The sexual behavior of praying mantids in general is curious, so has received interest from scientists over the last century.
+The sexual behavior of praying mantis in general is curious, so has received interest from scientists over the last century.
 The differences between the various species are well known.

 In M. religiosa, courtship and mating are separated into two steps: Preliminary courtship begins with the first visual contact between the animals and ends with the first physical contact.
 Copulation begins with physical contact and ends when the spermatophore is deposited:

 Only a few days after the final moult into adults, the animals begin to show interest in the opposite sex; this point is marked as the achievement of sexual maturity.
 Males have been observed to be most attracted to females during the middle of the day when the temperature is hottest.
 Theories are that the female pheromones are most volatile in the heat and that also the male, as a thermophilic insect, is most active.

 Instead of just observing them, sexually mature males approach sexually mature females when they see them, but due to the physical superiority of the females, males of M. religiosa face certain challenges in doing so.
 When a female spots a male, she is very likely to attack and kill him (see also: Sexual cannibalism).
 Therefore, males can be observed to be very slow and cautious in their approach; after spotting a female, the male usually freezes and turns his head to look directly at her.
 Since the foveae in his eyes face directly forwards, he has the most accurate and detailed view of her and can watch every one of her moves.
 He then proceeds to approach her from behind.
 Males can be observed to stop as soon as the female turns her head or even moves.
 Mantids are very good at detecting moving structures, but are almost unable to see immobile objects.
-Using this ‘stop-and-go’ tactic, the male stalks closer to the female.
+Using this 'stop-and-go' tactic, the male stalks closer to the female.
 This can often take several hours.
-Depending on the environment, males sometimes show a light ‘rocking’-behavior which is believed to imitate the leaves of surrounding plants to blend in with the background.
+Depending on the environment, males sometimes show a light 'rocking'-behavior which is believed to imitate the leaves of surrounding plants to blend in with the background.
 Males doing this had no higher probability of being detected and attacked, which supports this hypothesis of concealment.